The importance of a third route to Ladakh and why the govt is pushing for it

 India laying new road between Ladakh and Darcha amidst standoff with China

 This will be the third road link to Ladakh after the other two roads- Manali-Leh road and Srinagar-Leh highway.
-This road project by the Defence Ministry is being pushed hard by by the highways minister, Nitin Gadkari, following the provocation by China along the line of Actual Control in Eastern Ladakh.
+This road project by the Defence Ministry is being pushed hard by the highways minister, Nitin Gadkari, following the provocation by China along the Line of Actual Control (LAC) in Eastern Ladakh.

 The work on the re-opening of an alternative road to Ladakh from Himachal Pradesh has been expedited due to its strategic importance.
 The project is expected to be completed by the end of 2022.